A Recursive Algorithm for Mining Association Rules: Conclusion

 \section{Conclusion}

-In this paper we presented PrefRec, a new algorithm for fast mining of frequent itemsets and discovering all significant association rules in large databases.
-We presented a tree-theoretic approach to enumerate the frequent itemsets.
+In this paper we presented PrefRec, a new algorithm for fast mining of frequent itemsets and discovering all significant association rules in large datasets.
 The logic of the algorithm is based on a function which, starting from a tree of frequent itemsets, allows to find the new tree of frequent itemsets when a new item is added to the base.
 The main property of the algorithm is its recursiveness with respect to the sequence of variables.
-This makes it very useful when the processed database is not fixed and can evolve by adding new variables.
+This makes it very useful when the processed dataset is not fixed and can evolve by adding new variables.
 Another important property of the algorithm is that it gives the list of frequent itemsets in a very useful tree structure.
 In particular this makes it possible to remove from the list of frequent itemsets, in a very simple and very fast way, the first item of the base and all the frequent itemsets which contain it.
 This makes PrefRec a very efficient algorithm in the case of a moving base, i.e. a base where the sequence of variables changes by removing the first and adding a new one at the end of the sequence.
-A large set of experiments have been carried out to evaluate and compare the performance of PrefRec and that of Apriori and that of Eclat/LCM.
+A large set of experiments have been carried out to compare the performance of PrefRec and that of Eclat/LCM, Fp-Growth and Apriori and to evaluate the recursion properties of PrefRec.
 In the case of a fixed base, these experiments show that PrefRec supports the comparison well.
-In the case of a non fixed base it is very clearly much more efficient.
+In the case of a non fixed base it is much more efficient.

 \paragraph{Acknowledgment} We would like to thank the Maisons du Monde data team for the numerous discussions we had on the various applications of the PrefRec algorithm.